Down Hill at Dawn: #1

 At this point, the painting was sufficiently ruined, so I just experimented with some things in the foreground as I wrapped up.

-It’s a disaster of a painting – but at least I learned a lot.
+Its a disaster of a painting – but at least I learned a lot.

 Leave a Reply